Configuración

 Instalar el objetivo

-o superior, instala el objetivo wasm32v1-none
+o superior, instala el target wasm32v1-none

 .